Rbeyan/Diabetics/README.md

 The model is successfully updated and made compatible with new simglucose Simulator environment.
 The meal detection is rewritten into Pytorch to ensure compatibility.
 The fine-tuning of the parameters was not successfull therefore no comparison could be made.
 The models are located in RL_models.
+Pre-implementation of model into BB controller and PPO controller was done.